project-codeflare/appwrapper/README.md

 AppWrappers provide a flexible and workload-agnostic mechanism for enabling Kueue to manage a group of Kubernetes resources as a single logical unit without requiring any Kueue-specific support by the controllers of those resources.
+If some of the contained resources are Kueue-enabled, the AppWrapper controller ensures that the admission by Kueue of the parent AppWrapper will be propagated appropriately.

 ## Description